-We also tried some cocarrois, little half-moon shaped pastries stuffed with vegetables and seasoned with pine kernals and paprika.
+We also tried some cocarrois, little half-moon shaped pastries stuffed with vegetables (cabbage, cauliflower, and spinach are most popular), and seasoned with pine kernels and paprika.

 Next on our foray into Mallorcan food was something very unique – a cremadillo de bacalao.

-The cremadillo de bacalao, a sweet and flaky pastry with caramelised sugar with salted cod and red pepper inside did not do it for me.
+The cremadillo de bacalao, a sweet and flaky pastry with caramelised sugar and stuffed with salted codfish and red pepper did not do it for me.

 Of course, it helped that Barbara kept coming around to top up our glasses when she saw we were getting low!

-When we’d finished mopping up the sauce with our bread, Barbara cleared the plates and brought out some cremadillos dolces, sweet pastries filled with either chocolate cream or apricot jam (not codfish, thank god!), as well as bowls of fresh oranges and almond nuts.
+When we’d finished mopping up the sauce with our bread, Barbara cleared the plates and brought out our dessert – cremadillos dolces, sweet pastries filled with either chocolate cream or apricot jam (not codfish, thank god!), as well as bowls of fresh oranges and almond nuts.

 If you want to enjoy a lunch and wine pairing at Mesquida Mora, you can visit their website here.